octo-topi/blog-staging/database/7-things-a-developer-should-know-(about-database)/post.md

 As a developer, you're not expected each and every side effects.
 To be on the safe side, do not mix client with server concerns.

 You need to import a huge CSV data file or launch long-running queries, "just once" ?
 You may be tempted to do it from the database server, to prevent timeout or security concerns.
 Sure.
 But I strongly suggest to use a separate client, like some one-off container if using a DBaaS, or a dedicated scheduler.

+**TL;DR: never login to production database OS/container: use a sql client instead**

 ## In the emergency room